mundas26/Barangay-Management-Information-System/README.md

 - **Username:** admin
 - **Password:** admin123

+Please change the password immediately after the first login for security reasons.

 ## Usage

-1. Access the BMIS dashboard through your preferred web browser.
+1. Access the BMIS dashboard through your desktop application.
 2. Log in using the provided credentials or create a new account.
 3. Explore the various modules and functionalities of the system.
 4. Contribute to the development by reporting issues or submitting pull requests.